K0IN/scuda/README.md

 If you want to build it using plain docker you can also build the provided docker file.

-> docker build . -t scuda:local
+> docker build --build-arg BASE_IMAGE=nvidia/cuda:12.6.2-devel-ubuntu24.04 . -t scuda:local

 ## Usage